A guide to buying laptops & desktops

 Which operating system do I need?

-There are a number of different versions of Microsoft Windows Vista (the most recent Windows operating system).
-Most commonly, new PCs will come with Windows Vista Home Premium (Service Pack 1).
+There are a number of different versions of Microsoft Windows 7 (the most recent Windows operating system).
+Most commonly, new PCs will come with Windows 7 Home Premium.
 This will be ideal for your needs as it includes all the usual stuff plus multi-media capability.
-The "Home Basic" version of Vista should probably be avoided, the "Business" version lacks the multi-media tools but has some other things and the "Ultimate" version has everything.
 There are other varieties but you are less likely to see them bundled with a PC.

 What else do I need?